News

 The Bremen summer holidays are just around the corner!
 To give parents an overview of childcare options during the school holidays, the Bremen Holiday Compass is available.
 Providers can now submit their supervised holiday programs for school children (ages 6-12 or 13 and up) for publication.

-Dedicated specialist portal, improved user-friendliness, new functions: the new family network website
+Dedicated professional portal, improved user-friendliness, new functions: the new family network website

-The specialist portal will in future offer a central resource for professionals: It provides up-to-date information on family support services, informs about specialist topics and events, and enables diverse networking opportunities.
+The professional portal will in future offer a central resource for professionals: It provides up-to-date information on family support services, informs about specialist topics and events, and enables diverse networking opportunities.

 Register groups and school classes now: FASD exhibition in Bremen